City of Ottawa grader turned and overtook cyclist in fatal collision, witness says | CBC News

 "It's probably inappropriate for me to provide further comment on the incident, especially since I did not observe it," he said.
 "But I personally am looking forward to any recommendations that might emerge from both investigations."

-Heidi Cousineau, the city's program manager for neighbourhood traffic calming, said the city has received a study request for North River Road between Donald Street and Wright Street.
+Heidi Cousineau, the city's program manager for neighbourhood traffic calming, said the city has received a study request for North River Road between Donald Street and Wright Street to the south.

 "Further information about the study will be communicated once the study is initiated," she said in an email.